dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You use a glass mirror to see your face; you use works of art to see your soul.
+  Peace cannot be achieved through violence, it can only be attained through understanding.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1142 days)
+## 🌟 Experiences (1143 days)

 ### 🧮 Programming languages